-At Squire and Partners, sustainability is a key design driver, and we work closely with clients and like-minded consultants to ensure that all aspects of sustainability are integrated in to a project from inception to completion, and beyond.
-Whilst each project and Client will have their own aspirations and targets, we believe that designing and building responsibly need not compromise profitability but can add value and make for a better long-term investment.
+Sustainability and wellbeing are key design drivers for us; we work closely with clients and like-minded consultants to ensure that all aspects of sustainability are integrated into a project from inception to completion, and beyond.
+Whilst each project and client will have their own aspirations and targets, we believe that designing and building responsibly need not compromise profitability but can add value and make for a better long-term investment.